If It’s Not 100 Percent, It’s Not Fall Protection

 Transitions occur when the worker continues to perform his/her job function after disconnecting and reconnecting from the fall arrest system in a different location while exposed to a fall hazard.

-An example of a transition like this would be changing from a single point tie-off like an anchor strap and then connecting to a horizontal lifeline.
-The worker disconnects his or her SRL or energy absorbing lanyard then connects to the next system.
-It’s during this critical time that the worker must be 100% connected into a fall arrest or anchor point.
+An example of a transition like this would be changing from a single-point tie-off like an anchor strap and then connecting to a horizontal lifeline.
+The worker disconnects his or her SRL or energy absorbing lanyard and then connects to the next system.
+It’s during this critical time that the worker must be 100% connected to a fall arrest or anchor point.

 Understanding the difference between using an Energy Absorbing Lanyard and Self Retracting Lifelines can also assist with overall safety.
 Both of these options arrest falls.

-Self-retracting lifelines work similar to car seat belts.
+Self-retracting lifelines work similarly to car seat belts.
 They retract and give slack through the housing coil easily under normal conditions, but during a sudden quick jerk, they lock up.
-Unlike car seat belts, self-retracting lifelines typically have either brakes, an incorporated energy absorbing lanyard or a combination of housing with a locking and braking mechanism that includes an incorporated lanyard.
+Unlike car seat belts, self-retracting lifelines typically have either brakes, an incorporated energy-absorbing lanyard, or a combination of housing with a locking and braking mechanism that includes an incorporated lanyard.
 All of these are designed to take force away from the fall.